-Circa ’60, is when I began to look inward to create a description of myself; what what I observed, who I might be or was at the time, and where I might go once I grew up as this person.
-I was eight, going on ten years old.
+Circa, late ’50s, I began to look inward to discover my Self; what I observed, who I might be– or was at that time–so that I could determine where I might go once I grew up.
+I was about eight or nine years old.
+Pretty mature, wasn’t it.

 “He walks over to the machine laughing hysterically: ‘It’s alive!
 Alive!’
 He then collapses.
 The monster raises itself from the table.
 His assistant is awe-stricken.
 The doctor continues to laugh hysterically and finally collapses fully onto the ground.”

 It wasn’t unusual that I kept hidden anything I wrote until I was about twenty-five, divorced, and wanting to be a singer.
 The first attempt at self-exposure was when I began karaoke and auditioning my songs for shows.
 I joined a group of people who promoted (I thought) our lyrics and songs, comedic routines, or whatever we had that we wanted to perform.
 Curiously, two of my songs, though registered with this organization (I still have the receipt), were very similar to two other songs by famous singers: Kenny Rogers and Paul Williams–I don’t think Paul Williams would have stolen it, as he was a good songwriter of his own, however, I’m not sure about Kenny Rogers.
 Honestly, I think the company turned around and sold peoples’ songs, so that singers or writers could glean from them a bit, then created their own and hitting the number one Bulletin Chart listing best songs, while us idiots trusted these strangers.

 AS that did not go too well, and realizing there were probably more people wanting to be in Hollywood than crabs in the ocean, more than ants on an anthill, I decided to give it up, tend to my children, and get married a THIRD time–some people never learn.
 But at least I was given the gift of a third child, and that made all the difference.
 I saw my children as each one a gift from God, only it took me a long time to see it.
 I’m sorry my beautiful children.

 I am 72 now, and now that I am in the winter of my life I am finally spouting off much fodder and publicly in the new technological frenzy: the BLOG.

-Albeit, I am without much shuffle and interest in the outside world–but I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not I will go quietly and comfortably to my grave without much regret.
+Albeit, I am without much capability or even interest in the outside world– I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not I will go quietly and comfortably to my grave without much regret.
 My children will inherit my words, and either do something with them, keep them until they die, or just throw them away.
 That is the way of life, so it’s okay.

 At least, and throughout this journey, I managed to acquire a real estate broker’s license to gain an occasional check now and then.
 Don’t ever let anyone tell you real estate is the golden egg.
-It can be, but mostly real estate has very few success stories except for psychotic liars, stealers, backbiters and backstabbers.
-But it’s okay anyway; it was fun and my reward was being of service to the right people, helping them achieve their dreams, and seeing happy faces when they moved in or out of their home.
+It can be, but mostly real estate has very few success stories except for psychotic liars, sociopaths, backbiters and backstabbers.
+But it’s okay anyway; it was fun and my reward was being of service to the right people, helping them achieve their dreams, and seeing happy faces when they moved in or out of their homes.

 I hope you get something from my writing and take it with you to a better tomorrow.